pingcap/docs-dm/en/faq.md

 You need to first check whether the binlog position is still advancing after you execute `sql-skip`.
 If so, it means that `sql-skip` has taken effect.
 The reason why this error keeps occurring is that the upstream sends multiple unsupported DDL statements.
 You can use `sql-skip -s <sql-pattern>` to set a pattern to match these statements.

-Sometimes, the error message contains the `parse statement` information, such as the following example:
+Sometimes, the error message contains the `parse statement` information, for example:

 ```
 if the DDL is not needed, you can use a filter rule with \"*\" schema-pattern to ignore it.\n\t : parse statement: line 1 column 11 near \"EVENT `event_del_big_table` \r\nDISABLE\" %!!(MISSING)(EXTRA string=ALTER EVENT `event_del_big_table` \r\nDISABLE